India's IT Landscape — Why Now?

 Intellectual Property Rights & Data Laws

-For an IT company, your intellectual property is your most valuable asset.
-A robust IP strategy from Day 1 protects your competitive advantage and underpins your valuation.
+For an IT company, intellectual property is your most valuable asset.
+A robust IP strategy from Day 1 protects your competitive advantage and underpins valuation in future funding rounds.

 Data Protection — DPDP Act 2023

-- Obtain free, informed, specific consent before processing personal data
+- Obtain free, informed, and specific consent before processing personal data

 - Process data only for the lawful purpose for which consent was obtained